fenago/machine-learning-for-finance/lab_guides/Lab_2.md

-In our case, a heuristic-based model could be created to mark all transactions with the TRANSFER transaction type and an amount over
+In our case, a heuristic-based model could be created to mark all transactions with the TRANSFER transaction type and an amount over 200,000 dollars as fraudulent.
-\$200,000 as fraudulent.
 Heuristic-based models have the advantage that they are both fast to develop and easy to implement; however, this comes with a pay-off, their performance is often poor, and fraudsters can easily play the system.
 Let\'s imagine that we went with the preceding